rns/kollos-luif-doc/manual.md

 returns the integer ID of the symbol which is on the LHS of the matched BNF rule.

-##### `lhs_id = luif.context.lhs()`

-returns the integer ID of the symbol which is on the LHS of the matched BNF rule.

 ##### `rule_id = luif.context.rule()`

-returns integer integer ID of the matched BNF rule.
+returns the integer ID of the matched BNF rule.

 ##### `alt_no = luif.context.alternative()`

-returns the number of the matched alternative in the BNF rule.
+returns the number of the matched alternative in the RHS of the BNF rule.

 ##### `prec = luif.context.precedence()`